AlephVault/unity-windrose-refmapchars/README.md

-# WindRose REFMAP
+# WindRose REFMAP Characters
-This is the WindRose REFMAP project, which defines two pipelines to compose REFMAP characters, includes the standard REFMAP assets, and integrates everyting into character objects.
+This is the WindRose REFMAP Characters project, which defines two pipelines to compose REFMAP characters, includes the standard REFMAP assets, and integrates everyting into character objects.

 # Install
 To install this package you need to open the package manager in your project and: